 Remove any newspaper clippings enclosed with letters, scan or photocopy the clipping to acid-free paper and include the copy with original documents.
 Keep the original newsprint clipping in separate storage.

 One good way to store paper items is placing similar-size documents together in archival-quality file folders or paper sleeves.
 You can place the folders or sleeves flat in archival storage boxes or upright in hanging folders.
 It you choose the upright option, don’t allow papers to slump inside the folder.
-Archival storage items are available from retailers such as these.
 If you’re on a budget, you can use office-quality hanging folders as long as the documents are first placed inside archival-quality file folders.

 Label each folder with the date and the name of the family or individuals associated with the document.
 To make items easier to find, number the folders and keep a list of what’s in each one.
 As you place each paper in its folder, consider scanning it to easily preserve and share the content.